We may earn money or products from the companies mentioned in this post.

 5. Shop for the best deals.

 This one I had to start doing.
-I’ve always liked name brand products for food, beauty and home but they just really start to add up.
-So we started trying store brands of certain products and finding which products worked just as well as their name brand counter parts.
+I’ve always liked name-brand products for food, beauty and home but they just really start to add up.
+So we started trying store brands of certain products and finding which products worked just as well as their name-brand counterparts.
 There are a few things that I like the more expensive name brands but most things were of similar quality so we started getting those products.
-It really helps cut down shopping costs.
+It really helps cut down shopping costs and is a very good and realistic ways to save money.

 6. Spend more time at home.